dcc6fvo/terraform-basic-setup/README.md

 Do a git clone of the project:

 	git clone https://github.com/dcc6fvo/terraform-basic-setup

+Change key-pair field of aws-instances with your current keys:

+	vim main.tf

 Access the newly created folder with the git clone command and type the following command: